NRCS Working Lands for Wildlife is partnering with private landowners to defend core grazing lands from invasive annual grasses.

-But as you drive farther towards the horizon, you start to notice less green and fewer flowers as the ground turns shades of brown, tan, and purple.
-Beneath the sagebrush, the graceful long-lived bunchgrasses are now interspersed with short, drying grasses, their seeds pricking through your socks.
-This transition zone is where healthy range is giving way to invasive weeds like cheatgrass, ventenata, and medusahead.
+But as you drive farther towards the horizon, you start to notice less green and fewer flowers.
+The ground turns shades of brown, tan, and purple.
+The graceful bunchgrasses are now interspersed with short, dry grasses, their seeds pricking through your socks.

 Drive even further from the core, and unpleasant invasive annual grasses have choked out most native plants.
-Wildlife are few and far between.
-These weeds reduce forage for animals, degrade ecosystem health and resilience, and fuel more frequent wildfires.
-Rangelands this infested are much less productive for ranchers and wildlife—and extremely difficult to restore.
+Wildlife is few and far between.
+Rangelands this infested are much less productive for ranchers and wildlife.
+Plus, they are extremely difficult and costly to restore.

-Luckily, people who depend on and care about America’s valuable sagebrush lands are banding together to fight back against unwanted invaders.
-Through Working Lands for Wildlife (WLFW), the USDA’s Natural Resources Conservation Service (NRCS) is investing in a new, proactive strategy: First, defend the core.
+Through Working Lands for Wildlife, the USDA’s Natural Resources Conservation Service is investing in a new, proactive strategy: First, defend the core.
 Second, grow the core.
 Third, mitigate impacts in heavily infested areas.

 “In the past, we would go to the worst places first, which is like sending in an ambulance when the land is already in need of life-support,” said Jeremy Maestas, a USDA-NRCS ecologist.